farhanirani/Logic-Games/README.md

 ### Dino

-You are a dinosaur who needs to hates running into cactus.
+You are a dinosaur who to hates running into cactus.
 Press space to jump over them.
 However you are a dinosaur who has a degree in Mechanical Engineering.
 You have built yourself a <b>gun</b> which you can shoot down the cactus.
 To reload you need to keep ducking(arrow down key).

 ### Chain Reaction